jcd13d/airbnb_id_scraper/README.md

   * Amenities?

 ## Post Processing / Other Scripts
+## Config Creator
+* Using the indexing data, create configs that are run for ID scrapers
+  * knob for number of IDs per container
+  * handle how frequently and far into future to pull pricing data
+### Post Process Loading of ID Scraper data
+* When we scrape, we need to write to individual s3 buckets because there are collisions if we try to write to the same file (maybe there is a solution to this but I couldn't figure it out..).
+* Read all the data in scraper "temp" directory and append to prod directory with appropriate partitions etc.
+  * make sure to watch out for corruption of the dataset, we need to ensure types are consistant etc.
+* Process occupancy data to only keep rows that show a switch in occupancy or the first row of occupancy pull
 ### ID Batch Job Configuration Creator
 * Write script to get unique IDs from Listing Index
 * Based on configurable batch job size - break those IDs into evenly distributed batches of listings to run on each node
 * Figure out how to load this into a db on s3 so we can query it for run configuration based on environment index
+  * think we should table this for now
 ### Join Detailed Pricing ID to Master ID table?
 * to avoid having to ping airbnb for it every time?
 Maybe we can just query a db with the mapping?